isaiah0812/isaiahbullard-website/src/pages/home/README.md

 ---
 ## Carousel
-The Carousel is a [React Bootstrap](https://github.com/isaiah0812/isaiahbullard-website#react-bootstrap) Carousel populated via a `carousel` array, located in the `constants` folder.
+The Carousel is a [React Bootstrap](https://github.com/isaiah0812/isaiahbullard-website#react-bootstrap) Carousel populated via the `carousel` array in [../../constants/carousel.js](../../constants/carousel.js).
 It will display the 5 most recent projects from Isaiah Bullard, and include links to their respective [Project Pages](https://github.com/isaiah0812/isaiahbullard-website#project-page).
-Example `CarouselItem` objects are found below.
+Example `CarouselItem` objects can be found below.

 ```js
 {